d180cf/dcnn-eval/README.md

 The features are:

-- location is outside the board
+1. location is outside the board
-- stone is black
+1. stone is black
-- stone is white
+1. stone is white
-- stone is in atari, i.e. it has only 1 liberty
-- stone has adjcent stones of the same color
+1. stone belongs to the target group
+1. the group size is 1..4 (4 feature planes)
+1. the number of libs is 1..4 (4 feature planes)
+1. the intersection is a 1-point sure eye

 More features to be implemented:

-- stone can be captured in a ladder (aka the lambda-1 sequence)
+1. stone can be captured in a ladder (aka the lambda-1 sequence)
-- stone can be captured with a net (aka the lambda-2 sequence)
+1. stone can be captured with a net (aka the lambda-2 sequence)
-- location is the center of a nakade shape
+1. location is the center of a nakade shape
-- safe group, i.e. stone belongs to the outer wall or to an alive shape
+1. safe group, i.e. stone belongs to the outer wall or to an alive shape
-- some sort of eye-detection, heuristics and so on
+1. better eyeshape detection
+1. the Euler number

 # Design